samuel-poon/poshmarkfilter-py/README.md

 # poshmarkfilter

 A Python library for creating custom filters on Poshmark.
-Extract (virtually) any information you want from a Poshmark listing.
+Use AI to extract (virtually) any information you want from a Poshmark listing.

 ## Requirements
 * Python 3.11+